 But, before we get into it, let’s start with a few tips.

 Tips to get the best of your French press

-- Grind size will play a huge role here, so I strongly recommend grinding your coffee on demand.
-If you don’t have a grinder at home, look for coffee shops that can grind it for you when you buy it.
+- Grind size plays a huge role here, so I strongly recommend grinding your coffee on demand.
+If you don’t have a grinder at home, look for coffee shops that can grind it for you.

 - Use a medium grind size to get a bold and rich cup.
 Coffee should look similar to the grounds you use for filter coffee.
 Avoid extra-coarse grind size because it will result in a sour, weak cup of coffee.